maka-io/maka-http/README.md

 8. There are now two options for retries: `maxRetries` and `retryDelay`.
-Default is `maxRetry: 1` and `retryDelay: 1000` Retry delays are in miliseconds (so default is 1 seconds), and they are exponential.
+Default is `maxRetry: 1` and `retryDelay: 1000` Retry delays are in miliseconds (so default is 1 second), and they are exponential.
     Usable on both Server and Client with the same interface.

 ```typescript